ArkhamKnightGPC/INF442/README.md

 The goal of this TD(***travaux-dirigé***) is to implement the kNN classification algorithm.
 We also built a Confusion matrix class to analyse key prediction metrics.
 The [Eigen](https://eigen.tuxfamily.org/) and [ANN](https://www.cs.umd.edu/users/mount/ANN/) C++ libraries are used for implementation.

-- TD6: kNN for regression
+- TD7: kNN for regression

 The goal of this TD(***travaux-dirigé***) is to implement a linear regression algorithm as well as the kNN algorithm for regression.
 The [Eigen](https://eigen.tuxfamily.org/) and [ANN](https://www.cs.umd.edu/users/mount/ANN/) C++ libraries are used for implementation.

+- TD8: Support Vector Machines

+The goal of this TD(***travaux-dirigé***) is to implement Soft Margin Kernel SVMs by solving the dual problem via a projected gradient ascent method.